NURSES INTERNATIONAL’S FRAMEWORK FOR NURSING EDUCATION

 There is a tremendous need for well-educated healthcare providers who are prepared to meet the burgeoning health care needs that exist in low-resource countries.
 Mobilizing an international nurse faculty who are equipped to meet these needs through the provision of globally minded and locally relevant educational programs of excellence is a complex and challenging mission.

 Nurses International has stepped forward to begin meeting this need, creating both a framework and educational methodology that, when applied, allows contextualization of program curriculum toward cultural relevance in any community.
 This multi-faceted framework and methodology have been specifically designed to foster the delivery of consistent, high quality and culturally relevant nursing education within low-resource countries.

-Nurses International, a 501c3 organization, has currently developed an innovative and cutting edge Technology-Enhanced Classroom© and comprehensive BSN and MSN curriculum for nursing programs in low-resource countries.
-At Nurses International we believe that removing barriers to learning and increasing access to education, when combined with the provision of adequate resources, enables nursing students to focus on learning.
+Nurses International, a 501c3 organization, believes that removing barriers to learning and increasing access to education, when combined with the provision of adequate resources, enables nursing students to focus on learning.
 Empowering these students through barrier removal and resource allocation promotes the development and growth of a supply of nurses who are prepared to take 21st Century nursing care to the local level in low-resource countries.
 The alleviation of suffering by these nurses will be the initial fruit and the starting impact: the potential that exists for blossomed transformation in terms of health and wellbeing of individuals, families, and communities touched by these nurses who graduate and then move to act within their communities and beyond is exciting to consider.